adam4521/energy-scribe/README.md

 Target device is Raspberry Pi version 2 or later.
 Electrical meter with serial or modbus adapter is connected to RaPi.
-Uses RaPi blinkt LED hardware shield for "running status" display.
+Uses RaPi blinkt LED hardware shield for status display.
+Currently supports Current Cost CC128 energy monitor and Hiking DDS238-2 ZN/S single phase meter.
 The project consists of the following files:

 ### `auto.sh`